coltonbooth/CoreChainDB/docs/root/source/installation/api/http-client-server-api.rst

 but it won't be directly accessible from the outside world.
 (The outside world could connect via a SOCKS proxy or whatnot.)

-The documentation about BigchainDB Server :doc:`Configuration Settings <../../installation/node-setup/configuration>` has a section about how to set ``server.bind`` so as to make the HTTP API publicly accessible.
+The documentation about corechaindb Server :doc:`Configuration Settings <../../installation/node-setup/configuration>` has a section about how to set ``server.bind`` so as to make the HTTP API publicly accessible.